kishore25kumar/s3proxy-async-test-setup/README.md

 ```
 java -jar jars/test-runner.jar
 ```
 This will download all the files from 0 ...
 100,000.
+Make sure the proxy is running.

 ### Running s3 proxy
 For both implementations the the instructions are same.